Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Continuous Time

-evolving in both discrete and continuous time, and its regularized analog arising when $G_R$, as defined in (\ref{eq:Rip}), is used in place of $G$.
-In a methodology based on exact properties only for first and second order statistics, it is natural that $\CuG$ should appear when solving the inverse problem: the correlation between the parameter $u$, which we wish to estimate, and $G(u)$ to which we have access when evaluated at a noise-polluted version of the true value, is a fundamental object.
-One way of understanding its role in algorithms for inversion is through the idea of statistical linearization, providing a link between ensemble methods and derivatives of the objective function.
+here viewed as evolving in continuous time.
+Also of interest is the regularized analog of $\CuG$ arising when $G_R$, as defined in (\ref{eq:Rip}), is used in place of $G$.
+In a methodology based on exact properties only for first and second order statistics, it is natural that $\CuG$ should appear when solving the inverse problem: the correlation between the parameter $u$, which we wish to estimate, and $G(u)$ which we observe, albeit polluted by additive noise.
+One way of understanding the role of $\CuG$ in algorithms for inversion is through the idea of statistical linearization, providing a link between ensemble methods and derivatives of the objective function.
 The underlying principle is that the differences used in ensemble methods, and covariances in particular, act as a surrogate for derivatives.

-The expectation defining \eqref{eq:cross} is computed under the distribution of a Gaussian (for the Gaussian projected filter) or a more general distribution (mean-field model).
-To get some insight into the connection between ensemble methods and derivatives, we first consider the setting where $u \sim \Ng\bigl(m,C\bigr).$ Note that such $u$ can be written as $u=m+\sqrt{C}\xi$ where $\xi \sim \Ng(0,I).$ Thus \eqref{eq:cross} may be reformulated as
+The expectation defining \eqref{eq:cross} is computed, for the algorithms we consider, under the distribution of a Gaussian (for the Gaussian projected filter) or a more general distribution (for the mean field ensemble Kalman model).
+To get some insight into the connection between ensemble methods and derivatives, we first consider the setting where $u \sim \Ng\bigl(m,C\bigr).$ Note that such $u$ can be written as $u=m+\sqrt{C}\xi$ where $\xi \sim \Ng(0,I).$ With this assumption on $u$, \eqref{eq:cross} may be reformulated as

 Using this we obtain the following connection between $\CuG$ and derivatives of $G:$

 \begin{lemma} Assume that the second derivative of $G$ is small: there is $\epsilon \ll 1$ such that

 Then $\CuG$ given by \eqref{eq:cross2} satisfies